Postpartum Workouts at Home

 Because your recovery after childbirth will be different to another new mama.

-So, you may receive different medical advice based on your needs and requirements.
+You may receive medical advice based on your needs and requirements.
+I want you to adhere to your doctor’s advice before starting any fitness program after pregnancy.

 Your well-being is important.
 Your health matters!